konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [71]: ​Franklin D. Roosevelt, 'Relating to the Hoarding, Export, and Earmarking of Gold Coin, Bullion, or Currency and to Transactions in Foreign Exchange', August 28, 1993, beschikbaar via The American Presidency Project.

-[72]: ​Joris Rickards, Currency Wars: The Making of the Next Global Crisis , 56--77.
+[72]: ​Joris Rickards, Currency Wars: The Making of the Next Global Crisis, 56--77.

-[73]: Een groot deel van dit hoofdstuk is gebaseerd op Steven Levy's Crypto: How the Code Rebels Beat the Government -- Saving Privacy in the Digital Age.
+[73]: Een groot deel van dit hoofdstuk is gebaseerd op Steven Levy's 'Crypto: How the Code Rebels Beat the Government -- Saving Privacy in the Digital Age'.

 [74]: Whitfield Diffie and Martin E. Hellman, 'Multiuser Cryptographic Techniques', AFIPS...: Proceedings of the June 7-10, 1976, national computer conference and exposition: 109--112.